 It is almost unbelievable that so far Nigerians have delivered over 192 innovations to combat the novel coronavirus pandemic, beating South Africa, a much more developed economy with 90 innovations.
-But fears have been expressed that the genius by the Nigerian innovators may go unrecognized and unrewarded because of the country’s flawed reward system as seen in weak intellectual property rights laws that includes laws relating to patents, copyrights and trademarks.
+But fears have been expressed that the genius by the Nigerian innovators may go unrecognised and unrewarded because of the country’s flawed reward system as seen in weak intellectual property rights laws that includes laws relating to patents, copyrights and trademarks.

 Intellectual property is simply the creation of the human mind.
 It is the intangible property of human creation.
 According to the World Intellectual Property Organization (WIPO), Intellectual property refers to creations of the mind: inventions; literary and artistic works; and symbols, names, and images used in commerce.